Ji-Hwan Bae Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in the league.
+- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in MLB.

-- The Reds' 5.41 team ERA ranks 26th among all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (5.27).

-- Reds pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Reds pitchers combine to rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).

-- Weaver starts for the first time this season for the Reds.
+- Cessa makes the start for the Reds, his fourth of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- In his last appearance on Wednesday, the 29-year-old righty, came out of the bullpen and went 2/3 innings against the Tampa Bay Rays.
+- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.